rameem-27/SDVM/README.md

 It is an entirely new voting procedure with sophisticated method of vote casting with automatic ID verificaion along withbiometric authentication.

+This method doesnot require any manual verification throughout the voting.

+So it can significantly reduce the man power

 It enable the voters to cast their vote from any polling booth across the country.
 #Uses Flask app as web server.
 #Uses Raspberry pi as the voting machine